Jeffrey's Murderer- I'm a killer. Am I a lesbian too?

 I wiped my eyes with my napkin and said, "I don't even know what to say.
 I'm so sorry this happened to you."

-"We do alright," April said.
+"We do alright," Emily said.
 "I miss my mom a lot though."

 There was a long, almost uncomfortable silence.
 I thought about the condition of the house, and it suddenly made sense.
 The house was frozen in a happier time, when Gran's husband and children gave the house life.
 They didn't lack the money to take care of it.
 They lacked the heart.